priyankaraguramr-cmyk/Analyzing-e-learning-platform-purchases/README.md

 Key Findings:
-●Total platform revenue across all purchases: INR 44,385.00 ●Web Development and Data Science are the highest-revenue categories, together contributing over 73% of total revenue ●Python for Beginners is the most purchased course by volume ●Kenji Sato is the top-spending learner (High Value tier); 3 of 5 learners purchased across more than one category ●UX Design Basics recorded zero purchases
+●Total platform revenue across all purchases: INR 44,385.00

+●Web Development and Data Science are the highest-revenue categories, together contributing over 73% of total revenue

+●Python for Beginners is the most purchased course by volume

+●Kenji Sato is the top-spending learner (High Value tier); 3 of 5 learners purchased across more than one category

+●UX Design Basics recorded zero purchases

 Full insights and recommendations are in DA_V8_Summary_Report.docx.

 Screenshots
-The screenshots/ folder contains one image per query result, matching the section headings in elearning_analysis.sql: database & table creation, sample data, INNER/LEFT/RIGHT joins, and Q1 through Q12.
+The screenshots/ folder contains one image per query result, matching the section headings in e-learning_analysis.sql:

+database & table creation, sample data, INNER/LEFT/RIGHT joins, and Q1 through Q12.
 Notes
 ●This script has been tested end-to-end and executes without errors.

 ●Q9 and Q10 use the WITH clause (CTE), which requires MySQL 8.0 or later.

 ●The database is dropped and recreated at the start of the script (DROP DATABASE IF EXISTS), so re-running it will not cause duplicate-key errors.